Qui tacet consentit. (Latin proverb)

 1. Something which is expressed or understood without being directly stated: Mary felt that she had her parents' tacit consent to stay out late at her friend's birthday party.

-2. Knowledge of and unspoken consent to the commission of an illegal act by another person: When Fred saw his friend eating an extra piece of cake at the restaurant, he indicated tacit consent by smiling and winking.
+2. Knowledge of and an unspoken approval to the commission of an illegal act by another person: When Fred saw his friend eating an extra piece of cake at the restaurant without paying for it, he indicated tacit consent by smiling and winking.

 tacit knowledge (s) (noun)